Human Resources Development

 Challenge Career System

-We have introduced the Challenge Career System as a measure to support employee-led career development. of personnel for Career-Track employees (excluding organization managers) and Business Expert employees working in Japan.
+We have introduced the Challenge Career System as a measure to support employee-led career development of personnel for Career-Track employees and Business Expert employees.
 With the system, employees can check a list of job openings announced on the company intranet, then inform their superior of their desire for a transfer.
-With the superior’s approval, through interviews with the desired division and, if successful, may make a transfer beyond organization boundaries.
+With the superior’s approval, they can go through interviews with the desired division and, if successful, may make a transfer beyond organization boundaries.
 The aim of this system is to strengthen organizational capabilities by motivating employees and supporting them to independently develop their careers with the provision of career selection opportunities.
 Approximately 20 employees successfully transfer to new roles each year.

 Challenge Career System Process